ITI/pcesapps/docs/User-Extensions.md

-### User Extensions to pces
+### User Extensions to pces/mrnes

 ##### Overview

 The **pces/mrnes** repositories at *github.com/iti* can be used to construct complex models that can be expressed in xlsxPCES and then run without the user needing to write a line of code in Go (the native language of the simulator).
 However, it is sometimes the case that a modeler requires modeling constructs and methods that are not built into the repository, and should not be uploaded into a public repository.
 Anticipating this, we designed the architecture of **pces** to support straightforward integration of modeling extensions that do not require those extensions to be integrated into the public github code base.
 This has particular application in contexts where the modeler wishes to study systems whose representation in **pces** needs to be protected, for intellectual property and/or security reasons.

-This document shows how to extend **pces** in three ways.
+This document shows how to extend **pces** in three ways, and **mrnes** in one way.
 Their separation from the github repository are all based on the requirement that the code whose execution starts the simulation be in a 'module' called 'main' whose component files can come from anywhere.
 Some of the separation techniques are made possible also by Go's architecture which lets modules import modules from a number of different places, including the user's own file directory.

 The first technique is to customize the set-up and tear-down methods called at the beginning and end of a simulation run.
 Example models posted to github.com/iti/pcesapps have instances of these functions to serve as templates.
 The example we discuss in this document changes the default set-up function to schedule at start-up the initiation of multiple execution threads, treated as a Poisson arrival process, for the purpose of observing the impact that inherent queueing has on the end-to-end round-trip times.
 The default set-up in *github.com/iti/pcesapps/embedded* schedules only one round-trip per traffic source, so the extension illustrates both the integration of random sampling, and a different strategy for launching execution threads.
 This first type of extension requires some addition of Go code whose execution is already built into the **pces** process, and no other modifications.

 The second technique we demonstrate shows how a user can extend the set of command line arguments beyond the 'built-in' ones baked into *github.com/iti/pces/sim.go*, to include additional ones required by the modeler.
 Like the first technique, this requires writing some Go code, but there is no needed to modify the state of the simulator defined by and initialized by code in *github.com/iti/pces* or  *github.com/iti/mrnes*.

 The third technique leverages the **pces** design that the "response method" called to handle the arrival of a message to a function is the result of a table lookup, whose index is completely determined by the message type of the message.
 The modeler can create their own response methods, giving them complete control over what happens in response, how long the response takes,  and the messages that result from the response.
 It is straightforward to register the user-written response method within the **pces** core so that the method is called when the appropriate message type is observed.
 The example we use to illustrate this technique creates a version of the server function (in the *srvRsp* class) where the service is provided to multiple clients, with the 'shortest-job-first-preemptive-resume' queueing discipline, which is not already offered by **pces**.

+The fourth technique enables a modeler to include the effects of bespoke computations that might be associated with switching or routing a message.
+In this it resembles the third method, in that it is designed to allow a modeler to specify code provided by the modeler to be call when simulating a switch or routing event.

 ##### 1. Extension by customized set-up / tear-down subroutine